ClickHouse/ClickHouse/docs/en/development/build.md

 ### Install clang-11 (recommended) {#install-clang-11}

-On Ubuntu/Debian you can use automatic installation script (check [official webpage](https://apt.llvm.org/))
+On Ubuntu/Debian you can use the automatic installation script (check [official webpage](https://apt.llvm.org/))

 ```bash
 sudo bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)"
 ```

-For other Linux distribution - check the packages avaliability (there are [prebuild packages](https://releases.llvm.org/download.html) for CentOS 8 Stream, SuSE, RedHad on arm and others) or build clang [from sources](https://clang.llvm.org/get_started.html).
+For other Linux distribution - check the availability of the [prebuild packages](https://releases.llvm.org/download.html) or build clang [from sources](https://clang.llvm.org/get_started.html).

 #### Use clang-11 for Builds {#use-gcc-10-for-builds}